How To Add Asterisks To Correlation Table In MS-Excel

 The calculation is done for the two alpha values of 0.05 and 0.01.

-Step 3: Proceed to conditional formatting the correlation table.
+Step 3: Proceed to conditional formatting of the correlation table.
 Click conditional formatting on the home menu and select new rules.

 Step 4: Select “format only cells that contain”.
 The cell value should be the r critical values of 0.05 and 0.01.